-The Alchemilla erythropoda is a bit smaller and more compact than the Alchemilla mollis.
-The leaves are smaller and a bit bluer and the flowers are also smaller and less intensely colored.
+Alchemilla erythropoda is a bit smaller and more compact than the Alchemilla mollis.
+The leaves are smaller and a bit bluer and the flowers are also smaller and less vibrant.
 The leaves have red stems and reach a height of about 6 inches (15 centimeters).
 Erythropus is Latin and means red foot.
 The flowers appear above the mounds of foliage to about 12 inches (12 centimeters) high.

-The dwarf lady’s mantle is perfect as groundcover, cut flower, along edges, in borders and in rock gardens and is salt and quite drought tolerant.
+The dwarf lady’s mantle is perfect as a groundcover, cut flower, along edges, in borders and in rock gardens and is salt and quite drought tolerant.
 The dwarf lady’s mantle tolerates sun and shadow, but prefers a moist spot in light shade.

 Attracts bees: no